 The experimented circuit pulsed at 1.65 kHz as opposed to the calculated value of 1.59 kHz, and the difference is mainly due to part value variations.

-The Bubba oscillator shown above is yet another variant of phase-shift oscillator, but it enjoys the benefit from the quad op-amp package to produce a few distinctive features.
+The Bubba oscillator circuit shown above is yet another variant of phase-shift oscillator, but it enjoys the benefit from the quad op-amp package to produce a few distinctive features.

 Four RC sections call for 45° phase shift for each section, which means this oscillator comes with an outstanding dΦ/dt to reduce frequency deviations.